stat6250-s17/course-questions-wiki/week-04/README.md

 - *Answer* (yren10−stat6250): You can list values separated by commas, but need to be either all numeric values or all character values.
 - Question (meisenbach-stat6250): Why can’t you mix character and numeric values?
 - Answer (meisenbach-stat6250): Because the formats are defined as either character or numeric
+- *Question* (lwang30-stat6250) : When are the single and double quotation mark used respectively in the *value* statement ?

 [Course Textbook Chapter 7, Problem 6]